indiaai/hyde/about.md

 ---

 <p class="message">
   Hey there!
-Welcome to the India.AI initiative.
+Welcome to the IndiaAI initiative.
 Check out our upcoming meeting, join us and contribute.
 </p>

-India.AI is an open community initiative here to propelling the advancement and adoption of AI with special focus but not limited to Deep Learning and its derivatives.
+IndiaAI is an open community initiative here to propelling the advancement and adoption of AI with special focus but not limited to Deep Learning and its derivatives.

 Building great AI tools for tomorrow using today's technology requires *entrepreneurs, developers, students, academicians, research scientists, investors, and just about anyone who is interested in Deep Learning* to come together as a community to meet, share and hack.
-The India.AI initiative will serve to enable this purpose.
+The IndiaAI initiative will serve to enable this purpose.

-India.AI communitiess are currently active in the following locations:
+IndiaAI communitiess are currently active in the following locations:

 * [Deep Learning Bangalore (DLBLR)](http://www.meetup.com/Deep-Learning-Bangalore/)
 * [Deep Learning Bombay (DLBOM)](http://www.meetup.com/Deep-Learning-Mumbai/)